-An employee is accountable to the council for their actions.
+- 5.2.1 An employee is accountable to the council for their actions and behaviours. - 5.2.2 Compliance with legislation, terms and conditions of service and other written policies, procedures and guidelines.

-5.2.1 Compliance with legislation, Terms and Conditions of Service and other written policies, procedures and guidelines.
+During the course of work employees should at all times be aware of and comply with all relevant legislation; for example the Health and Safety at

-During the course of work employees should at all times be aware of and comply with all relevant legislation; for example the Health and Safety at Work Act 1974, the Equality Act 2010, the General Data Protection Regulations (GDPR) 2016 the Data Protection Act 2018, Freedom of Information Act 2000, The Computer Misuse Act 1990 etc and any other relevant legislation, including that relating to individual service areas.
-However this list is not exhaustive.
+Work Act 1974, the Equality Act 2010, the General Data Protection Regulations (GDPR) 2016 the Data Protection Act 2018, Freedom of Information Act 2000, The Computer Misuse Act 1990 etc and any other relevant legislation, including that relating to individual service areas.
+This list is not exhaustive.

-Employees should also have read and understood the conditions of service under which they are employed, including all local policies and procedures, which take into account all legislation and the local and national schemes.
+Employees should also have read and understood their terms and conditions of employment, including all local policies and procedures, which take into account all legislation and the local and national schemes.
 These policies and procedures are contained on the council's intranet site, or for further information contact Human Resources.

-In addition, employees should be conscious of, and ensure that they are complying with, any other specific guidelines issued by their Service/Director Area.
-If an employee is a member of a professional institute or association they are also obliged to comply with any professional code of conduct, accountancy professional bodies codes of conduct, social care codes of conduct.
+In addition, employees should be conscious of, and ensure that they are complying with, any other specific guidelines issued by their Service/Directorate Area.
+If an employee is a member of a professional institute or association they are also obliged to comply with any professional code of conduct, such as accountancy / legal professional bodies, codes of conduct and social care codes of conduct.

-5.2.2 Safeguarding
+5.2.3 Safeguarding